≡ Menu

 As the profit of GM’s non-consolidated affiliates under the Automotive China JVs is down, the profit margin also decreases.

-As seen in the chart above, the profit margin of GM’s non-consolidated affiliates in China has decreased to only 3.9% as of 2022, a record low since 2014.
+As seen in the chart above, the profit margin of GM’s non-consolidated affiliates in China has decreased to only 3.6% in fiscal year 2023, a record low since 2014.

 Back To Table Of Contents